EricGebhart/flickr-fetcher/README.md

 and better to use something like [factual's durable queue](https://github.com/Factual/durable-queue).
 There is a [ready made component here.](http://github.com/danielsz/system) There are many other choices for queue implemntations available.
+The queue is used by the fetcher, worker and server, if the server is given the feature of submitting resizes of images in the database.

-The database should isolate the side effects of writing the images and the metadata, this will make testing of everything else much as easier as all functions elsewhere should be pure.
-It is used by everyone.
-The fetcher gives it the initial image and metadata.
-The worker gives it the newly resized images.
+The database should isolate the side effects of writing the images and the metadata, this will make testing of everything else much easier as all functions elsewhere should be pure.
+The database is used by the worker and the server The worker gives it the newly resized images.
 The server requests metadata and images from the database.

 The implementation of the database component can start as two folders, one for metadata edn files and one with folders named by image id, one for each image.